 A press basin, probably for oil production, is found on the eastern hill side, just below the old road.

-The valley of Bezet creek, where the picture below was taken, is located on the north side of Seraf.
+The valley of Betzet creek, where the picture below was taken, is located on the north side of Seraf.
 The photo shows the steep cliffs of the "Ladder of Tyre", which marks the northern border of Israel.
 There are two caves on these cliffs, Keshet and Mankhir.

-The photo below shows the opposite view - from the cliffs toward Bezet creek, which is seen in center of the far background.
+The photo below shows the opposite view - from the cliffs toward Betzet creek, which is seen in center of the far background.
 The bright patch in the far center, where the previous photo was taken, is seen on the left of the hill of Khirbet Seraf.

 On the north side of the valley, for a distance of about 8KM, are traces of an ancient aqueduct.
 A section of the aqueduct is seen below, which was built in the Byzantine period and in use until the Ottoman period.
-The aqueduct supplied water to the ancient village of Bezet, a large Roman/Byzantine city which is the source of the name of the creek.
-The ruins of Bezet are located on the north side of Shlomi.
+The aqueduct supplied water to the ancient village of Betzet, a large Roman/Byzantine city which is the source of the name of the creek.
+The ruins of Betzet are located on the north side of Shlomi.

 Ya'ara is a modern village near Khirbet Seraf.
 In the Bible, Yara (Jarah) was the son of Ahaz, fifth generation of the King Saul.
 Note that the name is used today for females in the form of Ya'ara, while the Biblical name (Yara) was for males.